misc-options.Rd

 for heterogeneity statistics.

-Instead of setting this argument in each function call (which would be tedious), one can also create a vector named .digits
+Instead of setting this argument in each function call, one can use setmfopt(digits = ...)

 ) and loaded (library(crayon)

 ).
-Note that this only works on terminals that support ‘ANSI’ color and highlight codes (e.g., not under RGui on Windows or R.app on macOS, but the RStudio console and all modern terminals should support this).
+Note that this only works on terminals that support ‘ANSI’ color/highlight codes (e.g., not under RGui on Windows or R.app on macOS, but the RStudio console and all modern terminals should support this).

-The default color theme that is used is quite plain, but should work with a light or dark colored background.
-One can modify the color theme by creating an object in the workspace named .mtheme
+The default color style that is used is quite plain, but should work with a light or dark colored background.
+One can modify the color style with setmfopt(style = ...)

 header